Links

 Right-to-repair coalitions

-- Repair.org (The Repair Association) — US coalition pushing right-to-repair legislation at the state level.
+- Repair.org (The Repair Association) — the US coalition pushing right-to-repair legislation state by state.
 Tracks active bills and manufacturer opposition.

-- Right to Repair Europe — European coalition with the same mandate.
-Coordinates campaigns across EU member states.
+- Right to Repair Europe — the European coalition with the same mandate, coordinating campaigns across EU member states.

 Archival projects

 - Internet Archive — the long memory of the public web.
-Hosts the Wayback Machine, Open Library, and software preservation collections.
-Doctrine: nothing is anti-archival.
+Hosts the Wayback Machine, the Open Library, and the software preservation collections.
+Doctrine: nothing here is anti-archival.

-- Software Heritage — preserves the software commons itself — source code, not just artifacts.
-Mirrors major forges; ingests releases; assigns persistent identifiers.
+- Software Heritage — preserves the software commons itself: source code, not just artifacts.
+Mirrors the major forges, ingests releases, and assigns persistent identifiers.

 How the list grows

-Additions are proposed by amendment, the same way other doctrine is amended.
-A new entry should name what it contributes to the commons that an existing entry does not — overlap with an already-listed organization is not a reason to add.
-Entries are not removed when an organization fades; they are annotated with the date they last appeared active.
+Additions come by amendment, the same way the rest of the doctrine is amended.
+A new entry should say what it gives the commons that no existing entry does; overlap with an organization already listed is not a reason to add another.
+Entries are not removed when an organization fades.
+They are annotated with the date it last appeared active.